bulldozer548/NimgLIVE/README.md

 An operating system developed by people at the irc.rizon.net IRC server - channel #nimg_lobby

 # Building (on windows)
-To build this operating system, you have to install Cygwin, Nasm and QEMU and add their's bin folder paths to the system PATH enviroment variable.
+To build this operating system, you have to install Cygwin, Nasm and QEMU and add their seperate bin folder paths to the system PATH enviroment variable.

 Once you have done that, run the "build_windows.bat" script and ta-da, you are done.

 # Building (on linux)